Updated as of January 2020.

-The state government is the largest employer in North Carolina with more than 300,000 full-time-equivalent positions who have been working for the state an average of 11 years.
-State employees received benefits in 2015 worth roughly $24,000 on top of their average $44,000 salary.
+State government is the largest employer in North Carolina, with more than 300,000 full-time-equivalent positions.
+State employees have been working for the state an average of 11 years.
+Attracting and keeping employees is a constant challenge.
+Benefits beyond salary have traditionally been a factor in the desirability of government jobs.
+State employees received benefits in 2018 worth $26,437 on top of their average $48,748 salary.
 The fastest-growing component of employee compensation is the state payment for pension and health benefits.

-Retired state employees receive generous health insurance at no cost, thanks to a May 2017 court ruling in Lake, et al. v.
-State Health Plan for Teachers and State Employees.
-The court decision could cost $100 million, adding to an over $30 billion liability in the State Health Plan, against which the state has set aside almost no money.
+Retired state employees receive generous health insurance at no cost.
+A May 2017 court ruling in Lake, et al. v.
+State Health Plan for Teachers and State Employees could cost the state $100 million, adding to a $28.5 billion liability in the State Health Plan, against which the state has set aside almost no money.
+A unanimous three-judge panel reversed the decision in March 2019, but the threat of higher costs remains.
 North Carolina state employees who start work after Dec.
 31, 2020, will not be eligible to participate in the State Health Plan after retirement.

 Retirees also receive pension payments based on their length of service and their last three years of salary.
-The pension system owes current and future retirees $100 billion but has assets valued at $95 billion.
+The largest pension system owes current and future retired teachers and state employees $79.2 billion but has assets valued at just $69.6 billion.
 Investments have fallen short of the assumed rate of return, even as former state treasurers took advantage of greater latitude to invest in hedge funds and other nontraditional assets.
-Current State Treasurer Dale Folwell has instead sought to reduce fees, began paring back the assumed rate of return for pension assets, and announced plans to rebalance the portfolio to traditional investments.
+State Treasurer Dale Folwell has saved $175 million in investment management fees since January 2017 and has pared back the assumed rate of return for pension assets from 7.25 percent to 7.0 percent.

-- Unfunded liabilities for pensions and retiree health benefits total $40 billion or more.
+- Unfunded liabilities for state pensions and retiree health benefits total $40 billion or more.

-- Pension investments have not met the 7.2 percent average rate of return over the past 20 years.
-State Treasurer Dale Folwell is adjusting the portfolio, cutting fees, and reducing the expected rate of return, but a lower expected return would still require more appropriations to the pension system.
+- State pension investments have not met the assumed 7 percent rate of return over the past 20 years.
+Treasurer Dale Folwell has adjusted the portfolio, cut fees, and reduced the expected rate of return, but even a lower expected return would still require more appropriations to the pension system.

 - Contribute the actuarially required amount to meet future state health plan obligations.
 Unfunded liabilities could harm future retirees, taxpayers, and the state’s AAA bond rating.
 An annual appropriation needs to be established for both the pension and health plans until they are at least 95 percent funded.

-- Increase the transparency of the pension and other employee benefit plans.
-Financial statements for these accounts need to be included in a convenient place, preferably an easily accessible website.
+- Increase transparency of the pension plan and other employee benefit plans.
+Financial statements for these accounts need to be available for review in a convenient place, preferably an easily accessible website.
 Finances should be considered a priority when evaluating the state’s fiscal situation.
 State employees should be able to see the value of their benefits and the likelihood of receiving those benefits.